 In 1933, due to the repercussions of the 1931 September 18th Incident and subsequent 1932 Chinese rebel attack on the Fushun mine, the family decided to move to Mukden, or Fengtian as the Japanese named it (now Shenyang).
-These repercussions included visits by the Japanese police forces, who suspected father Yamaguchi of 'collusion with the enemy'.
+These repercussions included visits by the Japanese Police, who suspected father Yamaguchi of 'collusion with the enemy'.
 After-all, he was teaching 'the enemy's language' and on speaking terms with many of them wasn't he?
-In her memoir, Yoshiko implies that Fumio had even been trying to be a peace-maker between the two sides.
-More about this later.Historically, this city was the scene of the great battle of the Russo-Japanese war in 1905, when some 275,000 Japanese troops drove back an equal number of Russians.
+In her memoir, Yoshiko implies that Fumio had even been trying to be a peace-maker between the two sides; the Police suspected he had some knowledge about the 'bandit attack'.Historically, this city was the scene of the great battle of the Russo-Japanese war in 1905, when some 275,000 Japanese troops drove back an equal number of Russians.
 The loss of life was horrendous, approximately 160,000 in total.

 Mukden was a beautiful and cultured city, cosmopolitan and international; Yoshiko states as a 13yr old "it was my castle of dreams".
 It was the former capitol city of the Manchu dynasty, filled with 1,000 year old architectural relics.
 And it was not only that: it was an integral part of the industrial powerhouse built by the South Manchurian Railway Company and the Japanese government in south Manchuria.
 Bridges and buildings shown in pictures below would be major construction projects, even by today's standards: